Roundups/tools

 • Free Business Profile creation and management

-• Add essential business information (phone, hours, address)
+• Add essential business information (phone number, operating hours)

 • Share photos, logos, and cover images

-• Display business attributes (Black-owned, women-owned, veteran-owned, LGBTQ+ friendly)
+• Add business attributes (Black-owned, women-owned, veteran-owned, LGBTQ+ friendly)

-• Post updates, offers, and announcements to customers
+• Post updates, offers, and connect with customers

 • Manage profile directly from Google Search and Maps